 Viral antigen production for vaccine‐mediated disease prevention by rational glyco-engineering-mediated protein secretion in a cell factory

-Professor Carl Smythe, is a Professor of Cell Biology at the University of Sheffield.
+Professor Carl Smythe is a Professor of Cell Biology at the University of Sheffield.
 Research in his laboratory uses molecular cell biology approaches to understand quality control or surveillance mechanisms that operate in cells to ensure fidelity of function, the consequences when they fail, and how they may be exploited to ameliorate disease.
-Professor Smythe applied for a CBMNet Proof-of-Concept project with Excivion Limited, with the aim to implement a strategy whereby the protein that needs to be produced to create a vaccine is made in such a way, that the offending structure cannot be “observed” by the immune system, and is effectively cloaked via molecular modification.
+Professor Smythe applied for a CBMNet Proof-of-Concept award with Excivion Limited.
+Their aim was to implement a strategy whereby the protein that needs to be produced to create a vaccine is made in such a way that the offending structure cannot be “observed” by the immune system, and is effectively cloaked via molecular modification.
 This type of modification can only be achieved by certain types of cell factories.

 The project succeeded by engineering modified Dengue and Zika viral capsid genes to produce cognate proteins, predicted to retain native protein structure, and stably introducing these genes into mammalian cell factories for subsequent isolation after secretion across the plasma membrane.
 This solves two production problems simultaneously – by exploiting the integral functionality of mammalian cell factories to glycosylate specific peptide motifs, generating homogeneous protein products critically containing an epitope masked by glycoengineering, while utilising the same factories to efficiently secrete the desired products for subsequent purification prior to utility as both diagnostics and vaccines.
 Using the biOMICSTM technology associated with the University’s expertise in highly efficient protein production, together with our mass spectrometry capability enabling exquisite molecular characterisation, the project was a success.